Bucks County CDL Moving Violations Lawyer

 What Kinds of Tickets Are Bad for My CDL?

 You worked hard to get that CDL.
-The Commonwealth trusts you to drive vehicles average drivers cannot operate.
+The Commonwealth trusts you to drive vehicles which average drivers cannot operate.
 However, with that trust comes greater responsibility.
 You are held to a higher standard.
 That is why certain moving violations which do not have a serious impact on a standard driver’s license can nevertheless have significant repercussions for your CDL.

 In Pennsylvania, offenses for CDL holders are divided into three groups: serious Traffic Offenses, railroad-highway grade crossing offenses, and major offenses.
 While these grades are directed at Pennsylvania CDL drivers, this does not mean that you are safe if you have an out-of-state CDL.
-Many states have similar grading systems, and a violation in Pennsylvania can affect you in your home state.
+Many states have similar grading systems, and a violation in Pennsylvania may affect you in your home state.

 The following are some of the ticketed offenses which will impact your CDL status: